-Pacific volcano erupts with explosive force, heard 5,000 miles away
+How the Tonga volcano generated a shock wave around the world

 Volcanic eruptions can release enormous amounts of sulfur dioxide and aerosols that, in large enough quantities, can cool the planet and work to snuff out a La Niña pattern.
 While there was initial speculation that material released by Hunga Tonga could have a similar effect, some experts were quick to point to the magnitude of its release being simply too comparatively minute.

 Simon Carn, a professor at Michigan Tech, tweeted that “so far, the [sulfur dioxide] columns do not appear to be extreme.”
-It would need to be five to ten times more dense to begin to have a measurable climate impact.
+It would need to be five to 10 times as dense to begin to have a measurable climate impact.

-Alan Robock, a professor in the Department of Environmental Sciences at Rutgers, noted that the amount of sulfur dioxide needed to cool the Earth would be immense.
+Alan Robock, a professor in the Department of Environmental Sciences at Rutgers, noted that the amount of sulfur dioxide needed to cool Earth would need to be immense.

 “Only if the eruption injects a lot of SO2 into the stratosphere, at least 1000 [kilotons, or thousands of tons] or more, will there be a climate impact,” he wrote via email.
-“The 1980 Mt.
-St. Helens eruption had a [volcano explosive impact] of 5 (very large), but no climate impact because of little SO2.”

-Satellite measurements show SO₂ is 400 kilotons.
+Satellite measurements show SO₂ quantities from the latest eruption were 400 kilotons.
 Robock said the eruption will “produce about 1/50 of the impact of the 1991 Pinatubo eruption," or about 0.02 degrees (0.01 degree Celsius) average cooling.

-While initial estimates peg the low amounts of released SO₂, experts point to continued eruptions as something to monitor.
+Still, experts point to continued eruptions as something to monitor.

-“We have no way of knowing when this eruption will be over,” wrote Krippner.
+“We have no way of knowing when this eruption will be over,” Krippner wrote.